 All students planning to participate in any sport must have a current (within one year) sports physical on file before trying out.
-Sixth grade students may consider their school physicals meeting this requirement unless restrictions were listed by the physician completing the exam.

 Student Athlete Concussions and Head Injuries

 Student athletes must comply with Illinois' Youth Sports Concussion Safety Act and all protocols, policies and bylaws of the Southern Illinois Junior High Schools Athletic Association before being allowed to participate in any athletic activity, including practice or competition.